By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 4.6.
 EditMode for restaurants

-as its menu, as well as a list of Order
+it also includes a list of Food as its menu, as well as a list of Order.
+This makes it difficult to edit

-object using just one Command
+an entire Restaurant object using just one Command.

-The EditMode feature allows editing of a specific Restaurant
+The EditMode feature allows editing of a specific Restaurant object’s details (name, location, rating, tags),

 menu and orders individually under 1 interface, using different commands.